rheiland/xml2jupyter/paper/paper.md

 </user_parameters>
 ```
 -->
-To illustrate, we show the following simple XML example, containing each of the four
+To illustrate, we show the following simple XML example, containing each of the four (currently)
-allowed data types (currently) and the various attributes:
+supported data types  and the various attributes:

 <!-- ![](images/silly_xml-60.png) -->
 <!-- ![](images/config_contrived.png) -->